augmented-os/augmented-os/docs/architecture/components/integration_service/data_model.md

 The Integration Service implements the following database optimizations:

-1. **Credential Isolation** - Credentials are stored in a separate table with enhanced encryption and restricted access patterns.
+1. **Credential Isolation** - Credentials are stored in an encrypted `BYTEA` column on the `integration_instances` table with enhanced encryption and restricted access patterns.
 2. **Method Execution Caching** - Frequently used integration responses are cached with appropriate TTLs based on method configuration.
 3. **Indexed Lookups** - Key fields like integrationDefinitionId, status, and lastUsedAt are indexed for efficient querying.
 4. **Audit Trail Partitioning** - Integration execution logs are partitioned by time period for efficient storage and querying.